Mexican journalist shot dead in his car, motive unclear

 "We're concerned, sad, angry," said Jose Ramon Ortiz, director of the newspaper where Villagomez worked.
 "We don't want this to be like what has happened with the deaths of other journalists.
 We want, whether the motive was journalistic or related to something else, to have clarity."

-(Reporting by Jose Luis Gonzalez; Writing by Kylie Madry; Editing by Rosalba O'Brien)
+(Reporting by Jose Luis Gonzalez; Writing by Kylie Madry; Editing by Rosalba O'Brien and Stephen Coates)

 ((Kylie.Madry@thomsonreuters.com;))